 Just 35 minutes from downtown Lisbon by train is Cascais, a city which is much more tranquil, cleaner and less noisy than the capital.
+The city has invested considerably in its environmental management and is easily reachable by train.
 Great coastline to check out, swim or surf.
 Some great museums as well, and just so much more breathable.
-Often combined with a visit of Sintra – either city worth staying a couple of days.
 More about Cascais here.

 Insider tip: next to Lisbon Cathedral is Aljube Museum of resistance and freedom.
 This has nothing to do with sustainability, but is a must visit for anyone interested in the history of Portugal, especially the rather ugly side of it – 20th century dictatorship.
 Housed in a former political prison of the Salazar dictatorship and spread over three floors, this small museum will open your eyes to events which many Portuguese still find difficult to stomach or talk about.